Call us now: 0141 429 8166

 Sarah Munro

-Associate
+Senior Associate

 Email: scm@livbrown.co.uk

-Dr Sarah Munro is an Associate in Livingstone Brown’s bespoke Specialist Litigation team, based at the flagship Glasgow City Centre office.
+Dr Sarah Munro is a Senior Associate in Livingstone Brown’s bespoke Specialist Litigation team, based at the flagship Glasgow City Centre office.
 After spending over a decade in academia, Sarah brought her proficient research and critical thinking skills to practice and is particularly adept at evaluating large quantities of complex information and providing considered opinions and pragmatic, impartial advice.

 Sarah’s works predominantly in the area of white-collar crime for high-net-worth individuals and companies, but she has a breadth of experience in all aspects of criminal and civil work, including actions raised under the Proceeds of Crime Act and the Money Laundering Regulations.
 She has a particular focus on pre-litigation work, and has a proven track record of encouraging the police and the Crown to discontinue investigations and proceedings.
 Given her background, Sarah’s special interest lies in public law, human rights, international law and matters of constitutional significance.
 She has appeared and instructed counsel at the justice of the peace and sheriff court, High Court, Court of Session and Supreme Court, and has previously worked in the Special Court for Sierra Leone, where she contributed towards the judgment that found former Liberian President, Charles Taylor, guilty of war crimes and crimes against humanity: the first former head of state to be convicted by an international tribunal since the Nuremberg trials after World War II.